AaronJai/banking_saas_platform/README.md

 # MoneyMate
 Banking app that employs finance management, connects multiple bank accounts, real-time transactions and allow money transfers.

-Next.js 14
+# Usage:
+On sign-up ensure you follow placeholder format for State, DOB and SSN.
+When linking, username is user_good and password is user_pass. this is using a SANDBOX.
+Development and Production keys are paid through dwolla.
+Chase checking and savings account works best.

 ## Horizon